 Measure the water potential again to confirm the relaxation of the xylem tension (nearly 0 MPa).

-NOTE: When sampling a large tree, or a large branch, it is difficult to conduct the tension-relaxation procedures described above.
+NOTE: Prior to sampling, maximum vessel length of the target species should be researched or determined with similar samples by air injection method.
+When sampling a large tree, or a large branch, it is difficult to conduct the tension-relaxation procedures described above.
 Therefore, samples from large trees must be collected during the predawn period when the xylem water potential is higher.

 Freeze Fixation with LN2